BethGoder/BethGoder.github.io/_posts/2016-07-29-Eating-The-Sun.markdown

 I often don't understand the heart of a story until after I've written it.
 After taking in the insightful feedback from my writing group, I let this one sit for a few weeks.
 In revision, I didn't change much, but I did shift more focus onto the fourth planet--that hope of life, which I think is at the center of the story.

 When I got the acceptance from Mothership Zeta, I was sitting on the floor at library storytime with my family.
 There was much huzzahing!
-Next, the story went through edits with Sunil Patel, whose thoughtful comments had me exclaiming, "Yes, that's it!
-That's exactly what the story needs!"

 I'm super happy to see the story out in the world.